Short stories from the 1970s

 Illustration: Goutam Roy

 Ghanada.
-Artist: Goutam Roy Knata (Thorn), 1971
+Artist: Goutam Roy Knaata (Thorn), 1971

-Knata from Duniyar Ghanada (1976)
+Knaata from Duniyaar Ghanada (1976)

 Artist: Goutam Roy

-Bhela from Sharodiya Kishore Bharati, 1972
+Bhyaala from Shaarodiyaa Kishore Bharati, 1972

 Artist: Narayan Debnath